-It’s a line of 20+ tools for digital media, web design, and more.
+Adobe Creative Cloud is practically synonymous with design.
+It offers a range of 20+ tools for digital media, web design, and more.
 Photoshop, Illustrator, Premiere Pro, Adobe Lightroom, After Effects, and Acrobat DC are some apps that students, professionals, and teams can use.

 G Suite is lauded as one of the best freelance tools out there.
 The upgraded platform encompasses mail, chat, video conferencing, cloud-based storage, and solutions for creating, managing, and sharing documents for communication, collaboration, and productivity.
 Some features are free, with paid plans available.

 It is an easy-to-use tool for tracking time, especially for hourly billing work, and managing your day essentially.
 Toggl Track’s free plan is popular among freelancers who can generate reports, create projects, detect idle time or inactivity, and integrate it with other tools.